Aceeri/aceeri.github.io/content/posts/margolus-neighborhoods.md

 ### Atomic Compare-and-Swap

 Atomic compare and swaps are another approach I've seen done on both the CPU and GPU.
 This is a non-deterministic and potentially lossy approach, but it gives more flexibility than other methods.
+This is something I'd recommend mainly for the GPU, otherwise you'll probably end up thrashing your cache with writes.

-The non-determinism made it a non-starter for my project though{{ cite(id="1") }}, as I want to eventually network the simulation and having things desynchronize locally all the time makes latency and artifacts from eventual consistency much more noticeable.
+The non-determinism made it a non-starter for my project{{ cite(id="1") }}, as I want to eventually network the simulation and having things desynchronize locally all the time makes latency and artifacts from eventual consistency much more noticeable.

 ---